-- At the DMV, you will need to present certain verifications in order for you to take the test your test.
-The things to need to bring to the DMV to take the permit are:
+- At the DMV, you will need to present certain verifications in order for you to take your test.
+The things you need to bring to the DMV to take the permit are:

 - Certificate of completion of driver education

-- You must verify that you are enrolled in driver training
+- Verification that you are enrolled in driver training

 - The third option is proof of enrollment in a combined driver education and driver training program with form DL 400.

-- And verify your date of birth and legal presence with either your birth certificate or another accepted verifying document.
+- Verify your date of birth and legal presence with either your birth certificate or another accepted verifying document.

-Note: Keep in mind that over 70 percent of test-takers fail the first time around and make sure you pay attention during driver education, and look through the Drivers Handbook (you can order one or get it from driving school before taking the test).
+Note: Keep in mind that over 70 percent of test-takers fail the first time around.
+Make sure you pay attention during driver education, and look through the Drivers Handbook (you can order one or get it from driving school before taking the test).